 The parabolic trough collector simulator can follow the specified temperature values throughout the day by circulating the heat transfer oil at the desired flow rate.
 Thus, fluid temperatures of existing solar collectors can be obtained in the laboratory environment.

-Using the hot disc measurement equipment, the thermal conductivity of materials (by transient plane source, “TPS”, technique in accordance with ISO22007-2) and the specific heat capacity can be measured.
+Using the hot disc measurement equipment, the thermal conductivity of materials (by transient plane source, “TPS”, a technique in accordance with ISO22007-2) and the specific heat capacity can be measured.